-The cycle of workshops/meetings will start in December 2024 and then continue up to the end of March 2025.
+The cycle of workshops/meetings will start in December 2022 and then continue up to the end of March 2023.
 Additional dates may be added after this, depending upon application numbers.
-Please bear this in mind when booking holidays, we may not be able to reschedule these workshops/meetings.

-Key Stage 4 workshops and meetings will take place over a fixed three-day period from Wednesday 26th February 2025- Friday 28th February 2025 Please bear this in mind when booking holidays.
+KS4 workshops and meetings will take place over a fixed three-day period from Wednesday 1st March 2023 to Friday 3rd March 2023.
+Please bear this in mind when booking holidays.
 We will be unable to see KS4 applicants at any other time.